opencats/OpenCATS_Documentation/docs/install-windows.rst

 Installation instructions are given for the XAMPP default install environment only.
 And Prequisite Installation notes below.

 * Download and install XAMPP to c:\xampp by following the directions provided on the XAMPP website.
 Very easy.
-* Download the OpenCats Resume Indexing Tools.
-Run the executable and accept the default install locations.
+* Download the `OpenCATS resume indexing tools <http://downloads.opencats.org/setupResumeIndexingTools.exe>`_.
+Install the executable (exe file) and accept the default install locations.
-* Optionally download 7Zip and install.
+* Optionally download `7-Zip or equivalent <http://www.7-zip.org/>`_ and install.
 This will allow you to extract the tar ball and gz files later.
 If you already have an extractor then you may skip this step.
 * Now you are ready to get OpenCats Download `OpenCATS.9.1a <http://downloads.opencats.org/opencats-0.9.1a.tar.gz>`_

-Open tarball (cats-0.9.1.tar.gz) using 7Zip and extract all files to C:\xampp\htdocs\opencats Verify that there is a readme.txt file in the directory C:\xampp\htdocs\opencats.
+Open tarball (cats-0.9.1.tar.gz) using 7Zip and extract all files to C:\xampp\htdocs\opencats Verify that there is a readme.txt file in the directory C:/xampp/htdocs/opencats.
 If so you got it right :)

 Launch phpMyAdmin. http://localhost/phpmyadmin/